 EN AR

-Colorectal cancer is a malignant tumor that occurs in the colon or the rectum.
-It usually begins as small, noncancerous polyps that form on the colon lining.
-Over time some of these polyps can become cancerous.
-A colonoscopy is a test that looks for those polyps, to remove them before they grow to become cancerous.
+Colorectal cancer is a type of cancer that can occur in the colon or the rectum.
+It starts as a small, noncancerous growth called polyps on the lining of the colon, which can turn into cancer over time.
+To prevent this, doctors can perform a colonoscopy, which is a test that looks for these polyps and removes them before they become cancerous.

 Get screened